anmol420/Basic-Website-Template/README.md

 <h1>How To Use</h1>

-- Just Clone The Repository And Left Click On `index.html` file and click `copy path`.
+- Just Clone The Repository.

+- Go To Your Editor And Left Click On `index.html` file and click `copy path`.

 - Then paste the link in your browser and hit enter.